ddelabru/informatic/README.rst

 Running the "frozen" Windows package
 ------------------------------------

-The "frozen" windows package for Informatic comes with all the dependencies, so you should only have to run ``informatic.exe``.
+The "frozen" Windows package for Informatic comes with all the dependencies, so you should only have to run ``informatic.exe``.